Martchus/syncthingtray/README.md

 Windows and MacOS).

 ## Hotkeys
-To create hotkeys, you can use the same approach as for any other application.
-Just make it invoke the `syncthingctl` application with the arguments for the desired action.
+Use the same approach as for launching an arbitrary application via a hotkey.
+Make it invoke

-### Hotkey for web UI
+* `syncthingtray --trigger` to show the tray menu.
-Just add `--webui` to the `syncthingtray` arguments to trigger the web UI.
+* `syncthingtray --webui` to show the web UI.
-Syncthing Tray ensures that no second instance will be spawned if it is already running and just trigger the web UI.
+* `syncthingctl [...]` to trigger a particular action.
+See `syncthingctl -h` for details.

 ## Download
 ### Source